-from training.npr.org: https://training.npr.org/sources/priti-krishtel/
+from training.npr.org: https://training.npr.org/sources/payal-chakraborty/

 Priti Krishtel is a health justice lawyer and the co-founder of I-MAK, a nonprofit that focuses on improving global access to vaccines and medicines by challenging drug patent monopolies.
-Krishtel has spent nearly two decades exposing structural inequities affecting access to medicines and vaccines across the global south and in the United States.
+Krishtel has spent nearly two decades exposing structural inequities affecting access to medicines and vaccines across the Global South and in the United States.

-Marsha Jones is a grassroots organizer and health educator, as well as the co-founder and executive director of The Afiya Center, the only reproductive justice organization in North Texas founded and directed by Black women.
+Marsha Jones is a grassroots organizer and health educator, and the co-founder and executive director of The Afiya Center, a reproductive justice organization in North Texas founded and directed by Black women.

 Dr. Pierre Vigilance is a lecturer at the Milken Institute School of Public Health at George Washington University.
 He is an expert on health policy, public and community health, social determinants of health, and policy and program development.